corintxt/corinfaife-co/pages/posts/learning-github-actions.md

 ![Requirements fail](/images/2024/requirements-fail.png)

-At first this seemed confusing, because I could see the `requirements.txt` file in the root folder of the directory.
+At first this seemed confusing, because I could see the `requirements.txt` file in the root of the repo.
 But I'd missed an implication of the fact that GitHub Actions have to be built from scratch: for the runner machine to have knowledge of any files in your repo, you need to *explicitly tell it to check out the code* from the repo first.

 I modified the YAML file to include this instruction: